Case Study 2: CareBridge Health System - Presentation Notes

 Identity + Environment + Governance (6 min)

 Identity (2 min): Employees via SAML 2.0 + Entra ID + JIT.
-Patients via Experience Cloud Identity + MFA.
+Patients via Salesforce Customer Identity (External Identity license) with Customer Community login-based licenses at $2/login.
 External providers via Partner Community + MFA. iPads in MDM with remote wipe.
+System-to-system via External Client Apps with OAuth 2.0 Client Credentials (Connected App creation disabled Spring ‘26).

 Roadmap (4 min)